 Marshall H. Ensor (1899-1970)

-The American Radio Relay League nominated Marshall H. Ensor for the 1940 ‘Wm.
-S. Paley Award‘.
+The American Radio Relay League nominated Marshall H. Ensor for the 1940 Wm.
+S. Paley Amateur Radio Award.
 The award was also given to 3 other radio amateurs who performed a particular service of their own desire and for the welfare of our Country.
 The awards began in 1935.
-Mr. Ensor received the last Paley Award at a huge ceremony in New York, City at the Waldorf Astoria Hotel Ballroom with many dignitaries attending.
-His sister, Loretta, too was flown there since she, also a licensed radio operator, helped on occasion to fill in for Marshall so that no evening was omitted in the annual lessons.
+Mr. Ensor received the last Paley Award at a huge ceremony in New York City at the Waldorf Astoria Hotel Ballroom with many dignitaries attending.
+His sister, Loretta, too was flown there since she, also a licensed radio operator, helped on occasion to fill in for Marshall so that no evening was omitted during the course of the lessons.